iron-software/IronPdfJava.Examples/how-to/java-pdf-to-image-tutorial/README.md

 	</div>
 </div>

-Name your project and click 'Finish'.
-This action will open the project, typically displaying the 'pom.xml', which is crucial as we need to include Maven dependencies for IronPDF:
+Name your project and finalize the setup.

 <div class="content-img-align-center">
 	<div class="center-image-wrapper">